EC2 driver should have some form of conditionals

 I'm not sure how to accomplish this, though.

-#3 Updated by Ruben S. Montero almost 11 years ago
+#3 Updated by Ruben S. Montero over 11 years ago

 - An attribute to store EC2 cloud that should be used with that specific EC2 description